 The second is in relation to Vale, in respect of the purchase of the Vermelho project.
 A final payment of US\$6,000,000 in cash is payable by Horizonte within 30 days of first commercial sale of product from Vermelho.
-Management have assessed that given the finalisation and publication of a pre-feasibility study on the Vermelho project during 2019, the project is likely to have progressed to a stage where this final payment can be considered probable and have therefore recognised this contingent consideration within liabilities for the first time during 2019.
+Management have assessed that given the finalisation and publication of a pre-feasibility study on the Vermelho project, the project is likely to have progressed to a stage where this final payment can be considered probable and have therefore recognised this contingent consideration within liabilities.